jessarcher/zsh-artisan/README.md

 files created by `artisan make:*` commands should automatically be opened, including when multiple files are created (E.g. by `artisan make:model -m -c -r`)

-It does not set any aliases, but would like to make some suggestions:
+The plugin does not create any aliases for you, but the author would like to offer some suggestions:

 ```zsh
 alias a="artisan"